 Stage 4: The Former Client

 In one camp are clients that had a poor experience.
 Maybe you dropped a ball or two.
 Or maybe it was bad chemistry.
 Either way, they aren’t coming back and they probably aren’t going to recommend you to others.
-Say goodbye to these forever (or at least a long, long time).
+Say goodbye to these forever (or at least for a long, long time).

 In the other camp are clients who had good experiences.
 They just don’t expect to need your expertise again.
 But that doesn’t mean you should forget about them.
 That would be a terrible mistake.

-So former clients can be powerful advocates for your firm.
+Former clients can be powerful advocates for your firm.
 Just don’t let them forget you.

 Why do most companies ignore this final phase?
-Probably because it doesn’t fit conventional customer journey models.
+Probably because it doesn’t fit conventional buyer journey models.
 And it’s far easier — and more exciting — to look to future opportunities than to pay attention to the ones that have slipped into the past.
 But if you keep in front of your best former clients, you will find that they can be exceptionally loyal, and lucrative, friends.

 Mapping Your Touch Points